kristiansigston/kristian-sigston-take-home-test/README.md

 I have left in the commits from all stages of my work but if this was an actual final commit I would sqaush them down to fewer commit to better represent the important steps.

+An extra item to do is probably to specify in the package.json the node version to use with to make sure all colleagues are using the most similar environments possible (if not premade docker containers) For example
+  "engines" : {
+    "npm" : ">=8.0.0 <9.0.0",
+    "node" : ">=16.0.0 <17.0.0"
+  }